-- 5.3.32.
-A long-term (10 year) study on nightjar habitat in the Sherwood Forest area compared a heavily visited area (containing a café, shops, an adventure ropes course and 28.3 km of walking and cycling tracks) with a more lightly visited area (containing no amenities and only 3.3km of tracks).
-The study found that overall, nightjar density was significantly lower and there were significantly fewer breeding pairs in the heavily disturbed habitat compared with the less disturbed habitat, although, average breeding success per pair, in terms of eggs and fledglings produced, was not significantly different between the two sections (heavily visited and lightly visited) across years, either because of different behavioural tolerance levels to disturbance or through confounding effects due to population density.
-The study concluded that, while male birds were largely unaffected, females more actively avoid settling in heavily disturbed areas.
-The report concluded that managing access patterns by the public to heathland areas during critical nesting periods could reduce the effects of disturbance.
-Previous studies have suggested that the control of dogs and restriction of access to dog walkers would be particularly important considerations.
-The research also reported a recent model that predicted that the spatial distribution of visitors may have a greater negative impact than visitor numbers on populations of ground-nesting birds.
-The research concluded by stating that creating an increased number of potential nest sites for female nightiars (i.e. habitat areas) may also help reduce the effects of recreational disturbance, particularly if they are in areas where human access can be managed to keep disturbance levels low. - 5.3.33.
-The previously mentioned visitor survey data for Sherwood Forest Country Park indicates that visitor origins are spread over a large geographic area.
-Approximately 30-42 percent (%) (i.e. over a third) of visitors to the Country Park come from across Nottinghamshire, with visitors also being spread across the East Midlands and South Yorkshire (at these greater distances visitor origins become more dispersed).
-Residents of Mansfield district constitute approximately 8% of visitors to the Country Park.
+6.3.33.
+The previously mentioned visitor survey data for Sherwood Forest Country Park (2015) indicates that visitor origins are spread over a large geographic area.
+Around 47 percent (%) (i.e. almost half) of visitors to the Country Park come from across Nottinghamshire, with visitors also being spread across the East Midlands (27%) and other areas within the UK and internationally (at these greater distances visitor origins become more dispersed).
+Residents of Mansfield are a significant source of visitors, as are residents of Nottingham, which is unsurprising given these are the two largest settlements in Nottinghamshire.
 Other than the Country Park (which is not likely to be representative of the rest of the ppSPA since it is a 'showpiece' site) survey results from the Mansfield District Citizens Panel (Sept 2010) suggested that Clipstone Forest, Vicar Water and Sherwood Pines are the most visited heathland/forest sites.
-Although that survey is now over seven years old, it is unlikely that residents' behaviour patterns have fundamentally changed and these remain very popular sites.
+Although that survey is now almost ten years old, it is unlikely that residents' behaviour patterns have fundamentally changed and these remain very popular sites.
 Many of these results were from a geographically uniform distribution of respondents (in other words, people did not necessarily visit the area closest to them), suggesting that sites with visitor facilities (e.g. car parks, café, toilets) generally attract people from all areas of the district.
 More local sites without visitor facilities such as Strawberry Hills Heath SSSI and Rainworth Heath, Birklands and Budby Heath were visited in lower numbers and generally by residents who live near these areas.

-5.3.34.
+6.3.34.
 In summary: